Warner Bros. World Abu Dhabi: Design

 The facade features a 61 m tower inspired by the iconic Warner Bros.
 Water Tower in Burbank, California.
 The theme park was designed by Thinkwell Group.

 Layout

 Warner Bros.
-World Abu Dhabi features six themed lands; Gotham City, Metropolis, Cartoon Junction, Bedrock, Dynamite Gulch and Warner Bros.
+World Abu Dhabi features six themed lands; Gotham City, Metropolis, Cartoon Junction, Bedrock, Dynamite Gulch, and Warner Bros.
 Plaza.
-Gotham City and Metropolis are based on the fictional settings of DC Comics super heroes Batman and Superman, respectively, with attractions and live performers featuring costumes based on The New 52's character designs.
+Gotham City and Metropolis are based on the fictional settings of DC Comics superheroes Batman and Superman, respectively, with attractions and live performers featuring costumes based on The New 52s character designs.
 Warner Bros.'s Looney Tunes and Hanna-Barbera cartoon libraries are represented in Dynamite Gulch and Cartoon Junction, along with Bedrock, which is themed around The Flintstones.
 Warner Bros.
 Plaza is meant to mimic the Hollywood of the past.